coredps/encore-ctf/rain/README.md

 ```

 ## Solution
-98th song on my rain playlist is You're All I want by Cigarettes After Sex
+98th song on Tarush's rain playlist is You're All I want by Cigarettes After Sex